MarcusAo/FireflyVina2LS/README.md

 	  src/lib/firefly_mutate.cpp

 4. CITATION

    Please cite our paper if you have used FireflyVina2LS.

-   H. K. Tai, H. Lin and S. W. I. Siu, "Improving the efficiency of PSOVina for protein-ligand docking by two-stage local search," 2016 IEEE Congress on Evolutionary Computation (CEC), Vancouver, BC, 2016, pp. 770-777.
+   M. C. Ao and S. W. I. Siu, "Evaluating Variants of Firefly Algorithm for Ligand Pose Prediction in Protein-Ligand Docking Program", 12th International Conference on Bioinformatics and Biomedical Technology (ICBBT2020).

 5. CONTACT US